Note: If you’ve been affected by coronavirus

 Think about signing up on an online marketplace for freelance services.
 There are many out there and each caters to different types of freelancers:

 But if you’re serious about freelancing in the long term, you’ll want to set up a professional website.
-Maybe you can even use some of the cash you saved through Dosh to pay for a few months.
+Maybe you can even use some of the cash you saved through Slide to pay for a few months.

 The great thing about freelancing on the side is that you’ll build up your experience and portfolio, which will be handy when the economy picks back up again.